 In the more intimiate Homecoming story mission, Does Not Compute is totally outclassed by Better Devils, which hits harder, reloads faster (with drop mag on), has the same magazine size, and blows stuff up.
 Damage falloff is pretty aggressive on a lot of guns now, especially hand cannons, so scouts have a clear role.

 Pulse rifle – Nightshade

-Rich says: one of the more versatile weapons in the beta, I found Nightshade very useful in PvE and PvP, where I saw others use it as often as Scathelocke.
+Rich says:one of the more versatile weapons in the beta, I found Nightshade very useful in PvE and PvP, where it was almost as common as Scathelocke.
 Its range is good and damage falloff seems less aggressive than on other guns, so it does reliable damage at variable distances.
 This is great in both game modes, but especially PvP, where it provides a big edge over opponents with auto rifles and hand cannons.

-In PvP, each bullet deals 21 damage to the head and 15 to the body.
-Combined with its rapid rate of fire and the potential damage boost offered by the Kill Clip perk (which grants bonus damage when you reload after a kill), it has one of the fastest times-to-kill of any gun in the beta.
-Tactical Mag provides a nice all-round boost to stability, reload speed and magazine size on top of already-decent base stats, meaning lots of uptime and it should be easy to keep your sights on the enemy's head.
+In PvP, each bullet dealt 21 damage to the head and 15 to the body.
+Combined with a good fire rate and the potential damage boost offered by the Kill Clip perk (which grants bonus damage when you reload after a kill), it has one of the fastest times-to-kill of any gun in the beta.

 Legendary Energy weapons